c12i/collinsmuriuki.github.io/_posts/2020-04-14-wasm-tutorial.md

 export default App;
 ```

 There are a couple of important changes in this file.
-First, we import the `useState` hook from react for simple state management.
-We also import our `wasm-pass` package.
+First, we import the `useState`, `useCallback` and `useEffect` hooks from react for simple state management, memoization and performing of side effects.

+This component also contains an input field for entering the desired length of the password and a button whose click event is handled by our `generatePassword` callback.

+We create our `generatePassword` callback using React's `useCallback` hook to memoize the password generation logic from web assembly.
+We also import our `wasm-pass` package here.
 Notice how we use the `import` function rather than the regular ES6 `import` syntax.
-This is because currently, we cannot load Web Assembly asynchronously.
-This import function will return a promise, therefore to gain access to our wasm-pass module, we will need to call wasm.then.
+This is because currently, web assembly can only be loaded dynamically by the browser.
+This import function will return a `Promise`, therefore to gain access to our `wasm-pass` module, we will need to `await` the `Promise`.

-This component also contains an input field for entering the desired length of the password and a button whose click event is handled by our `handleClick` callback.
-Inside this callback, we make a call to our generate function which in turn updates the password state.
-Any errors caught during this process will be sent out as an alert.
+Inside this callback, we make a call to our `generate` function from our wasm module which in turn updates the password state via the `setPassword` function call.
+We also call `parseInt` to cast our numeric string `input` to a number.

+We also call the `useEffect` hook and subscribe to any changes to our input state, where we call our  `generatePassword` function as a side effect.

 The final password is displayed in a `strong` tag.

-Let's run our dev server once again and see if everything works:
+Let's run our dev server once again and see what we get:

 ```shell
 npm start